LuisYonOfficial/PHM-Hardware/README.md

 - ESC inverter bridge was used as the Switching Device Under Load (DC-AC) in the interest of cost and time (https://www.amazon.com/dp/B00XKX5TBE?lv=shuf&channelId=500&plpRedirect=mhFallback.)
 Could move towards a VESC or a higher power switching device.
 - Have an updated test chamber rig setup with new artifical humidity chamber settings
 - Update the load type to be motor-to-motor with an automated current step up and down for an accurate profile.
-- Develop a closer to real life curve for the Coffin=Manson Equation Prediction.
+- Develop a closer to real life curve for the Coffin-Manson Equation Prediction with a longer 24-hour run time.
+- Update repo with eq. instituting humidity and additional modfiiers.